arcadius/java-rest-api-web-container-benchmark/README.md

 sudo apt-get install apache2-utils

-cd submodule
+./gradlew -p grizzly bootRun
+or
+./gradlew -p jetty bootRun
+or
+./gradlew -p tomcat bootRun

+or
-./gradlew bootRun
+./gradlew -p undertow bootRun

 then in a new console
-./load.sh
+./run-load-test.sh